rei-kaizen/oop-calculator/README.md

 2. Choose one of the four math operations: addition, subtraction, multiplication, or division.
 3. Enter the first number.
 4. Enter the second number.
+5. Choose among the output formats.
-5. The program will display the result of the operation.
+6. The program will display the result of the operation.
-6. You can choose to try again or exit the program.
+7. You can choose to try again or exit the program.

 or